 Mar 15, 2020 My 18 month old almost never directly imitates sounds or words.
 He has still picked up a few animal sounds and "uh-oh" and about 20 signs (ASL) and is very communicative, just not with intelligible words.
 When to worry about lack of imitation?

 I can tell you that I see the difference in my own two children.
-Nora, who is three years old, seemed to babble straight out of the womb.
+Nora, who is three-years-old, seemed to babble straight out of the womb.
 That girl would not stop making sounds.
-My son, who is 10 months old, didn’t really start making babbling noises until he was about 7-months-old.
+My son, who is 10-months-old, didn’t really start making babbling noises until he was about 7-months-old.

-The typical time periods and stages of speech are as follows:
+Typical time periods and stages of speech

-- From 1 to 3 months of age, babies cry and coo.
+- From 1 to 3 months of age, babies cry and coo;

-- At 4 to 6 months of age, babies sigh, grunt, gurgle, squeal, laugh and make different crying sounds.
+- At 4 to 6 months of age, babies sigh, grunt, gurgle, squeal, laugh, and make different crying sounds;

-- Between 6 and 9 months, babies babble in syllables and start imitating tones and speech sounds.
+- Between 6 and 9 months, babies babble in syllables and start imitating tones and speech sounds;

-- By 12 months, a baby’s first words usually appear, and by 18 months to 2 years children use around 50 words and will start putting two words together into short sentences.
+- By 12 months, a baby’s first words usually appear, and by 18 months to 2 years children use around 50 words and will start putting two words together into short sentences;

-- From 3-5 years, conversations become longer, and more abstract and complex.
+- From 3-5 years, conversations become longer and more abstract and complex;

-- By the time a child turns 5, they usually have a 2,500 word vocabulary and talk in complete, grammatically correct sentences.
-They ask a lot of ‘why?’, ‘what?’ and ‘who?’ questions.
+- By the time a child turns 5, they usually have a 2,500-word vocabulary and talk in complete, grammatically correct sentences.
+They ask a lot of ‘why?’ ‘what?’ and ‘who?’ questions.

 By 18 months, we do expect to see some imitation of words.
 They repeat words or sounds they hear you say, like the last word in a sentence.
 But they often leave off endings or beginnings of words.
 For example, they may say “daw” for “dog” or “noo-noos” for “noodles.”

-Although the child is gesturing, says animal sounds and knows ASL signs, we want to make sure he/she is using words that have communicative intent.
+Although the child is gesturing, says animal sounds, and knows ASL signs, we want to make sure he/she is using words that have “communicative intent.”
 This means, if the child is hurt, he/she can communicate that.
 If they are hungry, can they tell you?
 This will decrease frustration further down the line.

 Please keep in mind that if there are other underlying diagnoses, they may delay certain milestones!